rsaund05/rsaund05/README.md

 - 🌝 Hi, I’m Robert Saunders @rsaund05
-- 🤔 I’m interested in Full Stack development, w/ NodeJS, ExpressJS, ReactJS, React-Native, etc.
+- 🤔 I’m interested in Full Stack development, w/ NodeJS, React-Native, SQL/Firebase DBMS, etc., but of course I am interested in every aspect of programming!
-- ☎️ I am also aspiring to be a network engineer
+- 🌱 I’m currently focusing on mobile app development via React-Native, which was the focus of my previous position at CircuitIQ Inc.
-- 🌱 I’m currently learning everything Javascript/webdev!
-I was never offered a web developemnt course in Unversity, so I need to keep up with the kids nowadays!
-But I am a student of the world, I always find opportunities to learn new ideas and concepts every day.
+- 📜 I am a student of the world, I always find opportunities to learn new ideas and concepts every day.
 - 📫 You can reach me at rsaund05@icloud.com anytime!